Gabriella439/slides/evangelism/marketing.md

 Negative references neutralize positive references:

+🤔: Should we give Haskell a try?

-🧐: I heard great things about Haskell
+🙂: I've heard great things about Haskell

-🙃: Haskell has been the butt end of a joke for years
+🙃: Nah, I tried Haskell and was thoroughly disappointed with the ecosystem

+🤔: Hmmm.
+Maybe we're not yet ready to invest in Haskell

 ```
      Before           Middle          After